Spherical varieties with the $A_k$-property: Bunched rings

-\begin{prop} Let $\Sigma$ be a colored fan, $G/H \hookrightarrow Y$ the associated spherical embedding, and assume $\Gamma(Y, \Om_Y) = \C$.
-Then $Y$ has the $A_2$-property if and only if $\Sigma$ has the $A_2$-property. \end{prop} \begin{proof} If $Y$ has the $A_2$-property, it can be embedded into a variety arising from a bunched ring (cf.~\cite[Theorem~2.1.9]{coxrings}), so it follows from Theorem~\ref{thm:br} that $\Sigma$ has the $A_2$-property.
+\begin{prop} Let $G/H \hookrightarrow X$ be a spherical embedding with $\Gamma(X, \Om^*_X) = \C^*$ and associated colored fan $\Sigma$.
+Then $X$ has the $A_2$-property if and only if any two colored cones in $\Sigma$ intersect in a common face. \end{prop} \begin{proof} According to Proposition~\ref{prop:ea2}, if $X$ has the $A_2$-property, it is an open subvariety of a variety arising from a bunched ring, hence any two colored cones in $\Sigma$ intersect in a common face by Theorems~\ref{thm:br} and \ref{thm:fb}

-On the other hand, if $\Sigma$ has the $A_2$-property, it can be extended to a true maximal $\psi$-fan.
-It then follows from Theorem~\ref{thm:fb} and Theorem~\ref{thm:br} that $Y$ is an open subvariety of a variety arising from a bunched ring.
-Therefore $Y$ has the $A_2$-property. \end{proof}
+On the other hand, if any two colored cones in $\Sigma$ intersect in a common face, then $\Sigma$ is a true $\Pm$-fan and can be extended to a true maximal $\Pm$-fan.
+It then follows from Theorems~\ref{thm:fb} and \ref{thm:br} that $X$ is an open subvariety of a variety arising from a bunched ring.
+Therefore $X$ has the $A_2$-property. \end{proof}